 Can’t find the time to do what you love?
-It starts with setting priorities and building habits.
-Here are my tips for making time for your hobbies.
+Start with setting priorities and establishing habits.
+Here are the best ways to make time for hobbies.

 I once had a basket filled with blue yarn ready for a quiet night of knitting with a podcast.
 But that quiet night never happened.
 And looking at that basket only reminded me I should make more time for my hobbies.